iWriteGigs

 B stage four of Piaget’s sensorimotor stage.

-C stage three of Piaget’s sensorimotor stage
+C stage two of Piaget’s sensorimotor stage.

-D stage one of Piaget’s sensorimotor stages.
+D stage three of Piaget’s sensorimotor stage

 Question #32